chrisichris/ybuilder/README.markdown

 ## Creating a yeti project using ybuilder

->1. make a new directory for your project
->
->2. copy `ybuilder.jar` to the new directory
->
->3. cd to the new directory
->
->4.
+>1.
 Load a project template from github.
 >
->   >java -jar ybuilder.jar new chrisichris/basic
+>   >java -jar ybuilder.jar new projectNaem chrisichris/basic

+	This will create a new directory "projectName" based on the github repository chrisichris/basic.ybtr
 >
->5.
+>2.
 Enter the values you are promted for and the project will be created
 >
->6. edit `project.yeti` file to set the projects name, artifact id etc and add
+>3. edit `project.yeti` file to set the projects name, artifact id etc and add
 >   dependencies
 >
->	 baseProject with {
->    name = "first-test",
+>	 config = baseConfig ();
+>    config.name := "first-test";
->    groupId ="org.foo",
+>    config.groupId :="org.foo";
->    artifactId = "first-test",
->    version = "0.1-alpha",
+>    config.artifactId := "first-test";
+>    config.version := "0.1-alpha";
->    description = "First ybuilder based project"
+>    config.description := "First ybuilder based project";
->    }
+>
+>	 config = createBaseConfig config
 >    [
 >    dependency "org.yeti" "yeti" "0.9.3" [],
 >    dependency "org.apache.commons" "commons-lang3" "3.0.1" [],
 >    dependency "junit" "junit" "3.8.2" [TestScope()],
 >    dependency "javax.servlet" "servlet-api" "2.4" [ProvidedScope()],
->	 ]
+>	 ];
 >
->7. run `java -jar ybuilder.jar targets` to get help and see that
+>4. run `java -jar ybuilder.jar targets` to get help and see that
 >   project.yeti compiles
 >
->8. add a source file to the src/ directory
+>5. add a source file to the src/ directory
 >
 >    file: src/foo.yeti:
 >    application foo.yeti;